-It has been about a month since the last earnings report for H&R Block (HRB).
-Shares have lost about 42.7% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for H&R Block (HRB).
+Shares have lost about 1.3% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is H&R Block due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 How Have Estimates Been Moving Since Then?

-It turns out, estimates revision have trended downward during the past month.
-The consensus estimate has shifted -11.44% due to these changes.
+It turns out, estimates review have trended downward during the past month.
+The consensus estimate has shifted -19.36% due to these changes.

-Currently, H&R Block has a poor Growth Score of F, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, H&R Block has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, H&R Block has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Notably, H&R Block has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 H&R Block, Inc. (HRB) : Free Stock Analysis Report

 To read this article on Zacks.com click here.